Dandie Dinmont Terrier

 from a character in a novel by Sir Walter Scott.

 plentiful coat.
-The Dandie has a most engaging and sweet face, with large expressive eyes, and
+The Dandie also has a most engaging and sweet face, with large expressive eyes, and

 a silky topknot upon his head.
 A well-cared-for Dandie can live up to fifteen years.